Ramneek82810/DigitRecognizer-CNN/README.md

 1️⃣ Training Script

--Implements a CNN to classify handwritten digits.
+- Implements a CNN to classify handwritten digits.

 -Uses the MNIST dataset for training and validation.